What and how to Pack?

 PERSONAL ITEMS

 We recommend a few small items for our time in the backcountry.
-Keep your toiletries to a minimum as there's not much opportunity to shower and get fancy.

 • Headlamp or very small flashlight - This is a must-have item.